Résumé

 Melbourne Law School

-Graduate Diploma, Communications Law (2/2020–12/2022)
+Graduate Diploma in Communications Law (2/2020–12/2022)

-Studied law to better understand its impact upon and intersection with Internet governance.
-Coursework included Privacy Law, Competition in Digital Markets, Digital Trade, and Regulatory Policy and Practice.
+Studies included Privacy Law, Competition in Digital Markets, Digital Trade, and Regulatory Policy and Practice.

 Towson State University